 From 2011-2015, Griffin served as the 24th representative of Arkansas’s Second Congressional District.
 In the 112th Congress, he served as a member of the House Armed Services Committee, the House Committee on Foreign Affairs, the House Committee on Ethics and the House Committee on the Judiciary.
 He also served as an Assistant Whip for the Majority.
 For the 113th Congress, he was a member of the House Committee on Ways and Means while also serving as a Deputy Whip for the Majority.
 In Congress, he advocated for lower taxes and reducing the national debt.
 Griffin opposed Obamacare and had 100% NRA and Right to Life ratings.

 Griffin grew up in Magnolia, a fifth generation Arkansan and the youngest son of a minister and teacher.
 He graduated from Magnolia High School, Hendrix College in Conway and Tulane Law School in New Orleans and attended graduate school at Oxford University in England.
-His wife Elizabeth is from Camden, and they currently live in Little Rock with their two children, Mary Katherine, 8, and John, 5.
+His wife Elizabeth is from Camden, and they currently live in Little Rock with their three children, Mary Katherine, John, and Charlotte Anne.
 They are members of Immanuel Baptist Church of Little Rock.